 “Peter was not guided by his own conceptions of duty,” writes MacLaren, “but by the distinct precept of his Master, which had bid him speak.
 It is not true that it is the cause which makes the martyr, but it is true that many good men have made themselves martyrs needlessly.
 This principle is too sharp a weapon to be causelessly drawn and brandished.
 Only an unmistakable opposition of commandments warrants its use; and then, he has little right to be called Christ’s soldier who keeps the sword in the scabbard.”

-THE HEROISM OF THE GOD-FEARING SOUL
+THE BOLDNESS OF THE TRUTH-TELLING SOUL

 Jesus Christ, therefore, has shown us the way.
 By His example of righteous suffering, we too are called to follow in His steps as we boldly speak His truth to the world (1 Peter 2:21).
 No doubt those blessed souls who fear God but not man will have the world’s target on their backs, for “they hate those who reprove in the gate, and abhor those who speaks with integrity” (Amos 5:10).
 Is it any wonder, then, that some professing Christians fruitlessly succumb to the worldly pressure and are unable to speak of their Lord and Savior because they fear the ruling hierarchy?
 (John 7:13).